twelch/twelch.github.io/_posts/2014-06-11-geonode-with-vagrant-virtualbox.md

 createuser -P geonode
 {% endhighlight %}

-Set the password to GeoNode also when prompted, and set as superuser.
-Of course if this is a public-facing server, use a different password.
+Set the password to geonode when prompted, and set as superuser.
+You can change this later and should on a public-facing server.

 {% highlight bash %}
 createdb -E 'utf-8' -l en_US.utf8 -O geonode -T template0 geonode